RhysU/intersection/README.md

      23   y x a b   A  /B  /C  /D  / E /F   none    0000  0000 24   y x b a  /A  /B  /C  /D  / E /F   none    0000  0000

-The command for qmc to simply for the presence of an intersection is
+The command for qmc to simplify for the presence of an intersection is

      qmc -s "/[   A   B   C   D    E  F
                +  A   B   C   D    E /F